intbio/IT_notes/README.md

 # best_practices
-Notes on best practices in different computational biology fields.
+Notes on best practices in different fields of computational biology.